 We will explore 5 aspects of healing the trauma of our culture's alienation from nature and restoring harmony and sanity in the world.

 Experience the healing power of nature connection and learn how to naturally heal anxiety, depression, and distractibility.

-Learn simple eco-mindfulness practices that facilitate the experience of awe and wonder while rekindling curiosity and relaxing the mental chatter of the analytical mind.
+Learn eco-mindfulness practices that can facilitate the experience of awe while rekindling curiosity and relaxing the mental chatter of the analytical mind.

-Learn a simple set of Qigong movement practices that you can do anywhere to build greater strength, balance, and flexibility while also increasing the power of your focus and concentration.
+Discover a simple set of Qigong movement practices that you can do anywhere to build greater embodiment, balance, and flexibility while also increasing your ability to focus and concentrate.